 This new reality of instant information access will transform our economy and our culture fundamentally*.
 It’s already beginning.
-A friend who runs an auto dealership tells me that customers today typically know more about the cars they want to buy than his own salespeople do.
+A friend who runs an auto dealership tells me that customers today typically know more about the cars they want to buy than his own salespeople do, most of them get a quote from the right insurance company without asking for opinions.
 Some now come into the showroom knowing precisely what other people have paid for cars at his dealership within the last couple of months.
 Think of how that changes his business.
 And what’s happening in auto sales will happen in every single industry.

 Over the next few years we will learn to take for granted that advice from people just like us is available whenever we need it, and the tools to deliver this information will get much better.
 This will change the way we make decisions, and that will change nearly everything else.
 Companies that don’t provide significant value will struggle to survive.
 Weak products will disappear quickly from the market and advertising won’t be able to save them.
 Our range of options for buying and selling products and services will expand by orders of magnitude thanks to global connectivity.

 Businesses will need to empower all their employees with much more information and education because customer will no longer tolerate “I’ll have to speak to my supervisor.”
 Organizations will flatten and fragment because vertical hierarchies move too slowly.
 Corporations will divest non-strategic businesses because slimmer profit margins won’t support them.